anthonygauthier/MySimpleORM/README.md

 # MySimpleORM
 MySimpleORM is a simple PHP/MySQL Object-relational mapping library.
-It started out as a personal and educational project, but turned into this little project you see here.
+It is lightweight and tries to take care of as many things as possible.

 ## Setting up MySimpleORM (MsORM)

-To be able to use the ORM, you need to have a PHP application and a MySQL database.
-Follow these simple guidelines to setup MsORM on your PHP web application.
+To be able to use the ORM, you need to have a PHP application and a MySQL/MariaDB database.
+Follow these simple guidelines to setup MsORM within your PHP web app.

 ## Installation
 The recommended method of installation is via [composer](https://getcomposer.org/)

-`composer require delirius325/mysimpleorm`
+`composer require mysimpleorm/mysimpleorm`

 ### Database-side guidelines
 1. The name of your tables are going to be the names of your object classes in PHP.
 Therefore, a table named "Users" will refer to the class "Users".